Skip to Content

 Insurance could cover property damage (damage to your motorcycle) as well as bodily injury, which includes accident-related medical expenses.
 You may also have grounds to file a personal injury claim in addition to collecting compensation from the at-fault driver's insurance.

-In fact, the Hurt Report, a landmark study of the causes of motorcycle accidents, found that car drivers cause as many as two-thirds of all crashes with motorcycles due to failing to yield the right of way to the motorcycle rider.
+In fact, the Hurt Report, a landmark study of the causes of motorcycle accidents, found that car drivers cause as many as two-thirds of all crashes with motorcycles by failing to yield the right of way to the motorcycle rider.
 If it can be proven that the driver is responsible for causing your accident, then you may be entitled to receive full compensation for your medical expenses, lost income, and pain and suffering.

 Call a Colorado Springs motorcycle accident attorney from Clawson & Clawson, LLP at (719) 602-5888 to discuss your case.